Who should be on the intervention team?

 - Appoint a single person to act as a liaison.
 Having one point of contact for all team members will help you communicate and stay on track.

 - Stage a rehearsal intervention.
-Here, you can decide who will speak when, sitting arrangements and other details so that there's no fumbling during the real intervention with your loved one.
+Here, you can decide who will speak when, sitting arrangements and other details so there's no fumbling during the real intervention with your loved one.

 - Anticipate your loved one's objections.
-Have calm, rational responses prepared for each reason the addicted person may give to avoid treatment or responsibility for his or her behavior.
+Have calm, rational responses prepared for each reason the addicted person may give to avoid treatment or responsibility for behavior.
 Offer support to your loved one that makes it easier to engage in treatment, such as arranging child care or attending counseling sessions with him or her.

 - Ask for an immediate decision.
 Don't give your loved one time to think about whether to accept the treatment offer, even if he or she asks for a few days to think it over.
 Doing so just allows your loved one to continue denying a problem, go into hiding or go on a dangerous binge.
-Be prepared to get your loved one into an evaluation to start the treatment immediately if he or she agrees to the plan.
+Be prepared to get your loved one into an evaluation to start treatment immediately if he or she agrees to the plan.

-What if your loved one refuses help despite an intervention?
+If your loved one refuses help

 Unfortunately, not all interventions are successful.
 In some cases, a loved one may refuse the treatment plan.
 The addicted person may erupt in anger or insist that he or she doesn't need help or may be resentful and accuse you of betrayal or being a hypocrite.

-Emotionally prepare yourself for these situations while remaining hopeful for positive change.
+Emotionally prepare yourself for these situations, while remaining hopeful for positive change.
 If your loved one doesn't accept treatment, be prepared to follow through with the changes you presented.

-Oftentimes, children, partners, siblings and parents are subjected to abuse, violence, threats and emotional upheaval because of alcohol and drug problems.
+Often, children, partners, siblings and parents are subjected to abuse, violence, threats and emotional upheaval because of alcohol and drug problems.
 You don't have control over an addicted person's behavior.
 However, you do have the ability to remove yourself — and any children — from a destructive situation.

 Even if an intervention doesn't work, you and others involved in your loved one's life can make changes that may help.
 Ask other people involved to avoid enabling the destructive cycle of behavior and take active steps to encourage positive change.